MadLogarithm/Py_pdf_excel/README.md

 # Py_pdf_excel
-Extract tables from pdf to excel by python
+Extract tables from pdf to excel by python.

+- Resolved:
+  - Basic extraction function
+  - Simple cross page table extraction (without header or footer)
+- To do list:
+  - Cross page table extraction extraction (with header or footer)
+    - Idea: Directly delete the header and footer?